chrisgilbert/de-zoomcamp-project/readme.md

 To run in BigQuery, continue with the next step.

-### Running the Pipeline
+### Running the Pipeline in Prefect

 1. Run the DLT pipeline to download and load data.

-This will also show the pipeline executing in prefect - you can click on the link it generates, or browse to http://localhost:4200/jobs
+   This will also show the pipeline executing in prefect - you can click on the link it generates, or browse to http://localhost:4200/runs
    ```
    make load
    ```